NeCTAR-RC/tutorials/_keypairs/04-ssh-keygen.md

 A key pair is just a pair of text files.
 You can view the contents of your key files with any text editor.

-**Default key location**<br/>
-The `.ssh` directory that we created and used above, is a default location for private keys.
-Storing your private key in this location will save you typing the exact key file location every time you connect using `ssh`.
-More on that in our tutorial on Connecting
-{: .callout-warning}

 ### Importing your Public Key into Nectar